-8. Vegan Apple Pie.
+7. Vegan Apple Pie.
 If super-American things are “as American as apple pie,” we should know what pastry to bake up on a day dedicated to celebrating our nation.
 We recommend baking your own—try VegWeb’s Excellent Vegan Apple Pie—because homemade always tastes best!
-But if you’re planning ahead for a party and don’t have the time or kitchen space to whip something up, Bunniecakes offers vegan apple pies made-to-order and shipped so that day-of prep time is minimal.
 Top a warm slice with a scoop of Luna and Larry’s Coconut Bliss Vanilla Island ice cream for a dessert to die for.

 With these essentials, your Independence Day is guaranteed to be as savvy and satisfying as it is compassionate.
 So fire up the grill, inflate your pool raft, and check out our Fourth of July Guide for even more ideas on how to make your day memorable, delicious, and patriotic.

 A VegNews Exclusive with the Face of Vegan Russia